remedyhealth/contentpull/README.md

 * `npm run build-doc` - Creates documentation for all the source code and tutorials to help understanding in *docs* found in the root repository directory.
 * `npm test` - Runs the test scenerio and outputs a report in the *coverage* folder in the root directory.
+* `npm run lint` - Runs the lint process that is required before a pull can be accepted.

 Please refer to the generated JSDOC articles (`npm run build-doc`).